 This step by step guide is divided into five sections.

-- In the first section, we’ll demonstrate how to install WordPress on AWS.
+- In the first section, we’ll demonstrate how to host WordPress on Amazon Web Services (AWS).

 - Then we’ll set static IP for our website.